elastic/integrations/packages/cloud_security_posture/docs/README.md

 This Integration does not currently support the security posture assessment of:

-1. Google GKE clusters
+1. Google GKE
 2. Azure AKS
 3. Red Hat Openshift
 4. Amazon EKS with AWS Fargate nodes